MiddleSchoolStudent/BotBrowser/README.md

 BotBrowser has been extensively tested against leading antibot systems.
 Below are detailed test results and video demonstrations:

+⚠️ **Disclaimer**:

+These test scripts are provided for educational purposes and to demonstrate the capabilities of BotBrowser.
+They are intended solely for **legal use cases** that comply with all applicable laws and regulations.  **Any misuse of these tests or the tool—such as violating website terms of service or engaging in unlawful activities-is strictly prohibited.**

 | Service & Scripts                                                  | Test Results                                                                                                                                                                                                                                                                       |
 |--------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **[Cloudflare](tests/tests/antibots/cloudflare.spec.ts)**          | [▶️ Turnstile](https://middleschoolstudent.github.io/BotBrowser/video_player/index.html?video=cloudflare-turnstile), [▶️ Challenge](https://middleschoolstudent.github.io/BotBrowser/video_player/index.html?video=cloudflare-challenge), [▶️ taxslayer.com](https://middleschoolstudent.github.io/BotBrowser/video_player/index.html?video=cloudflare-taxslayer) |